-In this paper, I want to talk first about my own broad experience of attempting to mediate between working as a professional pianist and also as an academic, and especially my engagement with various performance-related areas of scholarship, and lead from that to detail some aspects of a project I was working on around a year ago, and to which I will be returning soon, relating to devising an interpretation of the Sonata of Paul Dukas.
+I'd like to talk first about my own broad experience of attempting to mediate between working as a professional pianist and also as an academic, and especially my engagement with various performance-related areas of scholarship, and lead from that to detail some aspects of a project on which I was first working around a year ago, relating to devising an interpretation of the Sonata of Paul Dukas.
+This is an 'old' work in the sense that it was composed around the turn of the twentieth century, but my interpretation is a wholly contemporary phenomenon, for simple chronological reasons if none others, and which I approach in the spirit of practice-as-research.
+Nonetheless, I want to argue that such an approach is not fundamentally different from the processes undertaken by many performing musicians, other than in terms of degree of critical self-reflexivity.

-I came into academia at a relatively late stage, in my mid-30s, with AHRC Research Fellowship at University of Southampton, for a three-year project involving the production of a recording and a monograph on Michael Finnissy's The History of Photography in Sound, having previously written quite regularly on music, including some analysis and sketch study.
+If I may be permitted some personal background, which may help to understand the development of my positions on these subjects: I came into academia at a relatively late stage, in my mid-30s, after already having established a reputation as a professional performer.
+At that time, I was awarded an Arts and Humanities Research Council Fellowship at the University of Southampton, for a three-year project involving the production of a recording and a monograph on Michael Finnissy's The History of Photography in Sound, having previously written quite regularly on music, including some analysis and sketch study.
 Before entering academia, I had a general interest in rational and critical approaches to performance, to supplement rather than replace approaches construed as more intuitive and spontaneous.
 As a result, I became interested in historically-informed performance, and its associated debates, not least in some of the thinking on the subject provided by Nikolaus Harnoncourt and his articulation of alternative views of music-making to those engineered primarily towards the production of singular, overwhelming emotion.